wp-plugins/rublon/readme.txt

 == Frequently Asked Questions ==

 = How can I protect my account with Rublon? =
-Log in to your WordPress account, go to your profile and click on the "Protect your account" button.
-= Will all my users have to use Rublon? =
-No. Your users decide on their own if they want to be protected by Rublon.
-We highly recommend everybody, especially administrators, to protect their account though.
+All you need to do is to install the Rublon for WordPress plugin.
+After you activate it, all accounts will be instantly protected with email-based two-factor authentication.

+= Email-based two-factor authentication is not enough for me.
+Does Rublon support phone-based, out-of-band two-factor authentication? =
+Yes!
+Just install the Rublon mobile app onto your phone (available for Android, iOS, Windows Phone and BlackBerry).
+After entering your correct login credentials, you will be prompted to scan a Rublon Code with your phone.

+= Do all my users have to be protected by Rublon? = After you activate the plugin, all accounts will instantly be protected.
+The minimum protection level for all user groups will be set to "Email".
+You can change this setting to "None" for each user group at any time.
+Please note that if a user installs the Rublon mobile app, his account will be protected regardless of this setting.

-= Will my login credentials be known to Rublon? = Rublon never knows your login credentials.
-They are never transmitted to its servers.
+= Will my login credentials be known to Rublon? = Rublon never knows your or any of your users' login credentials.
+They are never transmitted to our servers.
 Rublon does its work only after WordPress positively verifies your password.
 It's an independent security layer that sits beneath the login form.

 = How secure is my data on Rublon's servers? =
+For accounts that are protected via email, their email address gets transmitted to Rublon servers during each login, but is instantly removed after we send you the message containing your personal confirmation link.
+No personal data of such accounts is ever stored on Rublon servers.
+For accounts that are protected via mobile app, only the Rublon User ID gets transmitted to Rublon servers during login.
+Registered users of the Rublon mobile app are governed by its terms of service.

-Your Rublon mobile app holds your digital identity with your private encryption key, which never leaves your phone.
-Whenever you perform any action that requires the mobile app, like adding a new trusted device, it generates a unique encrypted digital signature that confirms your identity.
-Since your digital identity stays on your phone, you are safe even in the unlikely event that Rublon's servers get hacked.
+= Why is using the Rublon mobile app more secure than email-based authentication? = The Rublon mobile app holds your digital identity with your private encryption key, which never leaves your phone.
+Whenever you perform any action that requires the mobile app, like confirming your identity, it generates a unique encrypted digital signature.
+Getting access to an email account that is not protected by any second factor is easier than stealing your private key from your phone and reusing it.

-= What if I lose my phone? =
-Simply deactivate your phone on the ["Lost phone"](https://rublon.com/help/deactivate) page on our website.
+= What if I use the Rublon mobile app and I lose my phone? = Simply deactivate your phone on the "Lost phone" page on our website.
 Once deactivated, recover your account by installing the Rublon mobile app on a new phone.

 = How much does Rublon cost? =
 Rublon for WordPress is free and always will be.

-= How does Rublon make money? =
-Web systems with a lot of users [pay us](https://developers.rublon.com/98/Pricing) for advanced features and premium support.
+We will launch a paid business plan soon that will offer premium features.

 == Screenshots ==